 - proximity to Air Quality Management Areas

-Developers are advised to seek advice on which of these factors would be relevant to their proposed application by contacting our Environmental Protection team.
+You are advised to seek advice on which of these factors would be relevant to your proposed application.
+Our Environmental Protection team can help you with this.

 In examining method statements, the council will expect best practice to be employed in all aspects of pollution control.
-The Building Research Establishment (BRE) and the DTI Construction Directorate have published a set of five guidance notes to assist developers in preparing method statements:
+The Building Research Establishment (BRE) and the DTI Construction Directorate have published guidance to help developers prepare method statements: